Paenibacillus larvae

-Paenibacillus larvae is a species of bacterium, found worldwide, which causes American foulbrood, a fatal disease of the larvae of honeybees (Apis mellifera).
+Paenibacillus larvae are a species of bacterium, found worldwide, which cause American foulbrood, a fatal disease of the larvae of honeybees (Apis mellifera).
 It is a Gram-positive, rod-shaped bacterium, which forms spores which can remain viable for at least thirty-five years.

 Morphology

 P. larvae is a rod-shaped bacterium with slightly rounded ends, approximately 2.5–5 μm long and 0.5 μm wide.
 The spore of P. larvae is oval, approximately 0.6 μm wide and 1.3 μm long.